Black Belt: Region of Alabama

 A Wilcox County native, Kennedy is Founder and Director of L.O.T.Y.G.
 (Leaders of Tomorrow Youth Group) in Camden, Alabama.
 In 2017, she created a Thanksgiving canned food drive and distribution, “Giving Thanks in Wilcox County”, that has served over 900 families in the last five years.

 Kennedy holds a bachelor’s degree (2016) in Communications from Alabama State University, where she was a member of the Mighty Marching Hornets and Tau Beta Sigma National Honorary Band Sorority, an educational service sorority, serving as the Chapter Historian and a member of the events committee.
-Currently she is perusing a Masters in Communications Management, MA.
+She currently holds a master’s degree (2024) in Communications Management, M.A. from UAB – The University of Alabama at Birmingham.

 Project Personnel